telerik/ajax-docs/getting-started/installation/which-file-do-i-need-to-install.md

 ---
-title: Which File Do I Need to Install
+title: Available Product Files
-page_title: Which File Do I Need to Install
+page_title: Available Product Files
 description: Check our Web Forms article about Which File Do I Need to Install?.
 slug: installation/which-file-do-i-need-to-install
 tags: which,file,install